PabLobDev/PabLobDev/README.md

 - 🎓 &nbsp; full Stack developer in Digital House.

-- 🌱 &nbsp; Learning about React and in the future learn phyton, vue.js.
+- 🌱 &nbsp; Learning about React and in the future learn phyton, vue.js, and more.

 - ✍️ &nbsp; Pursuing Web Development as hobbies/side hustles.